openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/mustrun.md

 - [Balance constraint](@ref balance_constraint_ref) (applied to the transformation component)
 - [Must run constraint](@ref must_run_constraint_ref) (applied to the electricity edge)

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to a must-run asset.

 ### Investment Parameters
 | Field | Type | Description | Units | Default |